Laparoscopic Surgery Malpractice

 - Electrical burns and serious infections in the areas surrounding the cut organ

-If you or a loved one has been injured in a laparoscopic surgery, contact Clark & Mitchell P.C. today.
+If you or a loved one has been injured in laparoscopic surgery, contact Clark + Associates P.C. today an Experienced Medical Malpractice lawyer in Oklahoma.
 Our firm dedicates its practice to medical malpractice lawsuits; these cases are more complex, and if you or a loved one has suffered an injury due to a doctor’s or hospital’s negligence, you’ll want lawyers who spend a significant part of their practice dedicated to this single area of the law.